decentralized-identity/zkp-self-attestations/trust_models/general_trust_model.md

 - **User Device Installation:** The user installs a protocol-conformant application capable of generating zero-knowledge proofs from issued credentials.

 ### 4.2 Maintenance
 - **Signed Data Freshness:** The protocol integrates a mechanism -- such as an embedded timestamp, nonce, or a freshness value obtained from a trusted endpoint -- to ensure that each zero-knowledge proof reflects a recent authentication event.
 For instance, in an Anon Aadhaar implementation, a dedicated freshness endpoint provides up-to-date data that must be included in the ZKP.
-This mechanism prevents replay attacks.
 - **Key and Credential Management:** Ongoing procedures (like regular key rotations and credential revocations) ensure that any compromised keys or outdated credentials are promptly invalidated.

 ### 4.3 Termination
-- **Credential Revocation:** If an issuer's key is compromised or a user’s device is deemed insecure, the corresponding credential is revoked.
-The data freshness window provides an upper bound for usage of a ZKP self-attestation post-revocation.
+- **Invalid Issuer Key:** If an issuer's key is compromised, expires, or is not consistent with the user's credential, the protocol will not generate a proof.
+The data freshness window provides an upper bound for usage of previously-generated ZKP self-attestations.
+- **Credential Expiration and Revocation:** The issuer is responsible for revoking issued credentials, ensuring discovery of revocation lists, and ensuring availability of credential expiration metadata.
+If the user's credential is revoked or expired, the protocol will not generate a proof.
+The data freshness window provides an upper bound for usage of previously-issed ZKP self-attestations.
 - **Proof Invalidation:** Any proofs that are stale (i.e., those with freshness data outside the allowed window) or replayed (as detected by the nonce) are rejected by the verifier.